pagopa/interop-be-party-registry-proxy/README.md

 ### Setup reload endpoint

 By default, at startup, this component loads a Lucene dataset with all the available institutions and categories.
-For testing purposes, you could enable an hidden endpoint to manually reload the dataset.
+For testing purposes, you could enable a hidden endpoint to manually reload the dataset.

 To enable it, you should launch the component with the following Java option: